dhilzyi/hianime-with-local-mpv/README.md

 ## Enhancements
 Pair this tool with these for an even better experience:
 - For automatic subtitle syncing with the English subs from hianime.to, check out [AutoSubSync-MPV](https://github.com/joaquintorres/autosubsync-mpv).
 It handles unsync subs automatically.
-Select to Sync to another subtitle
+Select to 'Sync to another subtitle' then select the sub_english_temp..srt (It should be in the last order and the format is .srt).

 ## Requirements
 - Python 3.12+